telerik/xaml-docs/controls/radgridview/columns/how-to/create-custom-column-editor.md

 {{endregion}}

 Take a look at the code-behind of the control.
-Two additional dependency properties are created, in order to enable binding to the __Name__ and __Position__ properties of the business model.
+Two additional dependency properties are created in order to enable binding to the __Name__ and __Position__ properties of the business model.

 * Create a new class named __CustomColumn__, which derives from __GridViewBoundColumnBase (Example 6)__.